EphraimSiegfried/bachelor-thesis/src/content/implementation.typ

 The Command Line Interface (CLI) module gives a friendly interface for interacting with the cache.
 It also manages the state of the configuration for the binary cache.
 Gachix can be configured via environment variables or a YAML configuration file.
 The CLI module merges the configuration options coming from these different sources.
 With the CLI, the user can start the web server or add a package (and all its dependencies) to the cache.

-#figure(image("../diagrams/gachix-architecture.drawio.svg", width: 80%), caption: "Gachix Architecture Overview") <gachix-architecture>
+#figure(image("../diagrams/gachix-architecture.drawio.pdf", width: 80%), caption: "Gachix Architecture Overview") <gachix-architecture>

-The web server implements the Nix binary interface ( See @binary-cache-interface) and serves clients which connect to it via HTTP.
+The web server implements the Nix binary interface (see @binary-cache-interface) and serves clients which connect to it via HTTP.
 It makes requests to the internal package manager module and forwards responses from it to clients.

 The package manager module is the core module.
 It is responsible for doing the Nix to Git mapping discussed in @nix-to-git It also includes the _add_closure_ algorithm discussed in @constructing-package-closures